BLOOD ON THE TRACKS. Riga's vinyl culture then and now, and its TOP record stores. UPDATED 16.12.2024

 Many in Riga have revoked their listening habits because of a simple reason - lack, loss or disability to have a turntable.
 It's only obvious - for those, who value vinyl enough, high expectations toward their sound system are very much present.
 After all, one needs to be a real melomaniac to invest into record players, when there is so much of "free" or almost-like-free digital music around.
 On the other hand, vinyl is quite kitschy for young adults - the ones, who move often, live in communal flats and, in many cases, don't have their own landing space.
 Having a record player means an extra weight.

 After all, we still believe there is this haptic urge in you for touching the real deal.
-So - we collected a little shortlist (in alphabetical order) of several good places where to buy new or used records for all tastes.
-Let them serve as a starter for a larger crusade to your perfect purchase:
+So - we collected and have updated a little shortlist of several good places where to buy new or used records for all tastes.
+As the reality shows, places open and close, so let them serve only as a starter for a longer crusade to your perfect purchase:

-• Otrā Elpa - Stabu.
+- Otrā Elpa.
 Although today this first charity store in the country (and its several stations scattered around the centre) has lost its uniqueness as a source of records, some good gems pop up anyways.
 Also it tells a very good story of what people have in their homes, what they think has no value, and what mutual history albums represent.
 Actually, the variety of Otrā Elpa shops provides visitors with an anthropological layer for record culture.
 Plus, the prices are a burner!

 Have a listen to the podcast here (tracklist will be updated soon!), ignore Marie Kondo for a while, and go find your own perfect record this weekend or any other day!